huisefuhao/full-stack-web-XinyiShu/README.md

 ### Landing Page

-TODO : please provide a description of your landing page inluding a screen shot ![](https://.../image.JPG)
+TODO : please provide a description of your landing page inluding a screen shot ![](https://.../image.JPG) There is a welcome page.
+Users can click "find a recipe" to jump to login page.
+After verifying user information, the web will jump to my main page, recipe, where users can add new recipes.

 ### User Input Form

-TODO : please provide a description of at least 1 user input form including a screen shot ![](https://.../image.jpg)
+TODO : please provide a description of at least 1 user input form including a screen shot ![](https://.../image.jpg) Users can add their own recipes by entering recipe titles and choosing a category of this dish.
+When the editing is done, user can upload their recipes to databse and recipes will be displayed on the table above.

 ## API